 The good news about the USDA Rural Housing Loan is that it’s not just a “rural loan” — it’s available to buyers in suburban neighborhoods, too.
 The USDA’s goal is to reach “low-to-moderate income homebuyers”, wherever they may be.

 Many borrowers using the USDA Single Family Housing Guaranteed Loan Program make a good living and reside in neighborhoods which don’t meet the traditional definition of rural.

 For example, college towns including Christiansburg, Virginia; State College, Pennsylvania; and even suburbs of Columbus, Ohio meet USDA eligibility standards.
 So do the less-populated suburbs of some major U.S. cities.

-Some key traits of the USDA loan include :
+Some key benefits of the USDA loan are :

 - You may include eligible home repairs and improvements in your loan size